 This means that video commercials are the way to go when it comes to sharing your ideas and convincing your audience to start following your brand.

-Video is an engaging format that does a much better job than text-based content when it comes to getting a message across within just seconds and in a straightforward way.
+Institutional videos are an engaging format that does a much better job than text-based content when it comes to getting a message across within just seconds and in a straightforward way.

 Lastly, know that commercials can directly impact sales: